jjclark1982/calc/README.md

 > 8

-If we did not use Rule 1 then 2 + 4 x 3 – 6 would become 6 x 3 – 6 and then 18 – 6 and finally 12.
+If we did not use Rule 1 then `2 + 4 x 3 – 6` would become `6 x 3 – 6` and then `18 – 6` and finally `12`.
 This is an incorrect result.

 If we do not use Rule 2 then the following illustrates how it can go wrong

 > 4 x 5 % 2

-Going from left to right we evaluate the x first, which reduces the expression to 20 % 2 which becomes 0.
-If we evaluated the % first then the expression would reduce to 4 x 1 which becomes 4.
+Going from left to right we evaluate the `x` first, which reduces the expression to `20 % 2` which becomes `0`.
+If we evaluated the `%` first then the expression would reduce to `4 x 1` which becomes `4`.
 This is an incorrect result.

 Remember, we are using integer mathematics when doing our calculations, so we get integer results when doing division.
 For example

     ./calc 20 / 3
     6

-Also note that we can use the unary + and – operators.
+Also note that we can use the unary `+` and `–` operators.
 For example

     ./calc -5 / +2
     -2